Welcome to our School Council

 - Organised and judged a half term Safety competition

 - Met with our local MP Grahame Morris and a member of the UK parliament education team.

-To find out more about School Councils, click on some links below.
 You too can make a difference.

 Parliament comes to school